Amazon Marketplace

 CRAP is a humorous term for slow-selling or unprofitable SKUs (COGS too high, sales volume too low).
 It refers to products that don't justify Amazon placement costs and fees.
 CRAP SKUs should be optimized or removed.

-Open term pageCS
+Open glossary pageCS

 Customer Service - Kundenbetreuung